Municipal Borough of Hendon: Background

 The name is either a Saxon-Celtic fusion meaning high down (hill) or purely Celtic meaning old down (hill).
 Its earliest known use is in 1005 as Heandunigna.
 It was in the Hundred of Gore in the county of Middlesex.

 Under an Act receiving Royal Asset of Henry VIII's the parish vestry took over many manorial responsibilities.
 Under Queen Victoria civil parishes in England took over secular functions, the shed religious equivalent became the ecclesiastical parish.
-Heavily superseding the civil parish, an equivalent-area urban district council was founded in 1894 which merged into a rural district to the north to form a municipal borough in 1932 (reflected in the final coat of arms and its description).
-The parish of Edgware (previously part of the Hendon Rural District) united with the Urban District to form the Municipal Borough.
+The parish of Hendon was made a local government district in 1879.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+The urban district was enlarged in 1931 to absorb the neighbouring parish of Edgware (previously part of the Hendon Rural District).
+The urban district was elevated to become a municipal borough in 1932 (reflected in the final coat of arms and its description).
 The latter was abolished in 1965 and the area became part of the London Borough of Barnet.

 Between 1835 and 1930 Hendon (Poor Law) Union was a poor Law Union a division mentioned among many others in most census returns.
 This included many otherwise non-associated parishes: Edgware, Great Stanmore, Little Stanmore, Kingsbury, Harrow on the Hill, Pinner, Willesden.
 It also took in the ancient parish of Hendon and all its later guises described above.